mayamerch/CSC207-design-project/phase1/src/readme.txt

 The Event package and Message packages function as intended.
 In order to test them, please go to EventTest.java and TestMessagePackage.java.

+Run main method in Boot.java.
+If there is some sort of error relating to